KBJ09/IPL-First-Inning-Score-Predictor/README.md

 .
 A machine learnng web application, Built with Flask, Deployed using Heroku platform!

 .
-If you want to visit the webpage just click the link below.
+If you want to visit the webapp just click the link below.

-### link to the webpage:[https://iplscorepredictor-api.herokuapp.com/]
+### link to the webapp:[https://iplscorepredictor-api.herokuapp.com/]